krtk-labs/krtk-labs.github.io/fork-join-pool-demystified.md

 ## 14. The `parallelStream()` trap nobody warns you about

+After reading this article, you might be wondering:

+"If ForkJoinPool is such an important concurrency framework, why don't I see it used very often in production code?"

+The answer is that you rarely interact with it directly because many of Java's higher-level APIs already use it internally.
+Rather than creating your own ForkJoinPool and writing RecursiveTask implementations, you typically use abstractions like parallelStream(), Arrays.parallelSort(), or even CompletableFuture.supplyAsync() (when no custom executor is provided).
+Under the covers, these APIs delegate the scheduling and execution of work to a ForkJoinPool, allowing you to benefit from work stealing without managing the pool yourself.

+One of the most common examples is parallelStream().
+Every call to parallelStream() is, by default, executed on the ForkJoinPool.commonPool().

-Since `parallelStream()` is the most common way people touch ForkJoinPool without realizing it, it's worth a specific warning: every `parallelStream()` call in your entire JVM — across every library, every request, every background job — shares the *same* common pool by default.
-If one part of your application submits a long-running or blocking task to a parallel stream, it can starve unrelated parallel streams elsewhere in the same process, because they're all quietly drawing from the same fixed-size worker pool.
-This is a frequent, hard-to-diagnose source of "random" latency spikes in services that lean on `parallelStream()` for anything beyond short, pure CPU-bound transformations.
+This leads to an important consequence: every parallelStream() call in your entire JVM—across every library, every request, and every background job—shares the same common pool by default.
+If one part of your application submits a long-running or blocking task to a parallel stream, it can starve unrelated parallel streams elsewhere in the same process because they're all quietly drawing from the same fixed-size worker pool.
+This is a frequent, hard-to-diagnose source of "random" latency spikes in services that lean on parallelStream() for anything beyond short, pure CPU-bound transformations.

+## 15. So why would I ever implement a ForkJoinPool myself?

+If parallelStream() already gives us parallelism and internally uses ForkJoinPool, why would we ever write our own RecursiveTask or RecursiveAction?

+The answer is control.

+parallelStream() is designed for a specific style of computation: applying the same pipeline of operations (map, filter, reduce, collect) over a collection.
+It decides how to partition the data, when to split the work, and how to schedule it.
+For most collection-based transformations, that's exactly what you want.

+However, not every parallel problem naturally looks like a stream pipeline.
+Many real-world algorithms are recursive by nature and require you to decide how the work should be decomposed.
+Examples include traversing directory structures, processing trees or graphs, image tiling, matrix multiplication, parsing expression trees, portfolio aggregation, or divide-and-conquer algorithms such as Merge Sort and Quick Sort.
+In these scenarios, your algorithm—not the Stream API—knows how the work should be split and when recursion should stop.

+Implementing RecursiveTask or RecursiveAction gives you complete control over:

+how the problem is recursively decomposed, the threshold at which work becomes sequential, how intermediate results are combined, and the overall execution flow of the algorithm.

+The decision is therefore not "Should I use parallelStream() or ForkJoinPool?" but rather:

+If the problem is a collection transformation, let the Stream API handle the decomposition.
+If the problem is a recursive divide-and-conquer algorithm, implement your own RecursiveTask and let ForkJoinPool focus on what it does best: scheduling, load balancing, and work stealing.

-## 15. Common misconceptions, corrected
+## 16. Common misconceptions, corrected

 | Misconception | Reality |
 |---|---|